murshidazher/pulumi-web-app/README.md

 - Publish a react web application in AWS.
 - Securing the response headers with `Lambda@Edge`, to check your application header [here](https://securityheaders.com/) and more information on [how pulumi uses Lambda@Edge to solve security header issues](https://github.com/pulumi/pulumitv/tree/master/modern-infrastructure-wednesday/2020-06-24)
-  - In essence, `Lambda@Edge` is used to intercept the response back to the user and add the required headers to secure the website.
+  - In essence, some security header would be missed for example `Strict-Transport-Security`. `Lambda@Edge` is used to intercept the response back to the user and add the required headers to secure the website.

 ## Before You Begin